langjam/langjam/resources.md

 * [Makam](https://github.com/astampoulis/makam) - metalanguage useful for prototyping languages
 * [Template for a Racket language in Racket](https://github.com/racket-templates/lang) - A working example of a #lang language you can use as a starting point for creating your own #lang language.
 (Template based on `xlang` A language of combinators and numeric constants, implemented in Racket.)
 * [Sham: A DSL for runtime code generation in Racket](https://github.com/rjnw/sham) - use this to target WASM or LLVM
+* [RLMeta](http://rickardlindberg.me/projects/rlmeta/) - RLMeta is a programming language in which you write grammars.
+Grammars have rules that specify how to match objects from an input stream and specify what should happen when objects are matched.
+It can be used to write lexers, parsers, tree transformers, code generators, and similar tools.
+The RLMeta compiler is implemented in RLMeta itself which makes it a metacompiler.
+(There are multiple versions of RLMeta that all live in blog posts and the theory behind them is quite well documented.)

 ## Books